ntemple/bracketpress/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Out of beta and ready for prime time!
+* Added filters to allow adding HTML to the white areas of the bracket page
+* Optionally display the BracketPress Logo to support the site
+* Added the "Overall Winner" and combined score right above the final match

 = 1.0.6 =
 * Fixed regression where post title would be empty if allow front-end editing is off
 * Merging of Ajax fix